 Despite her bad knees, Deli still remains the sweetest of the sweet, and she’s mommy’s little girl 🙂

-Sampy is a wonderful brother to have – he is always looking out for Sophie and Delilah.
-It is amazing to watch the way he interacts with his sisters.
-He knows that big sister Delilah can’t run around and play as easily as he can, so he doesn’t run too fast or too far away from her.
+Sampy is a wonderful brother to have – he is always looking out for everyone else.
 And he knows that little sister Sophie can’t clean herself very well, so he gives her daily baths.
 He is so sweet and thoughtful!

 And here is Sophie, aka “The Weebs!”
-She is three years old.
+She is almost seven years old and is the founding member of the KCC Adventure Team.
 She has got to be the most happy-go-lucky cat that I’ve ever come across.
 She walks around with a constant smile on her face, and nothing ever seems to get her down or annoyed.
 Everything is a toy to Sophie, and the world is her playground – seriously!
 She loves going on adventures around our town, and has even traveled as far as Nashville!
 She is also one of the loviest kitties.
-Because of her laid back and easy-going personality, she is in the process of being certified to be a therapy cat.
-She will be purrfect at bringing love and smiles to nursing homes and children’s hospitals.

 Oh, I almost forgot to mention – Sophie has cerebellar hypoplasia.
 She has a mild-moderate case, and it causes her to be unstable and wobbly (hence the nickname).
 While she may not be able to walk a straight line or run down the hallway without falling over, she does not ever seem to be hindered by her “disability.”
 She gets knocked down, but she gets up again.
 Over and over 🙂